-2.5 Planting According to Moisture Regime
+2.4 Planting According to Moisture Regime

 To achieve a successful outcome, it is necessary to consider the site's moisture regime when determining what to plant in which location.
 Many plants have specific needs as it relates to moisture level and will not thrive if these needs are not met.
 The five zones describe typical conditions encountered.
 The hydrologic/moisture zones represent the tolerance of plants to differing degrees of water inundation (Figure 2-2: Moisture Zones).
+Consider and include moisture zones when developing plans.

-- Deep Water Zone: water depth 0.5 m to 2 m below surface. - Aquatic Zone: depth from 0.5 m to the permanent pool level/normal water level. - Flood/Shoreline Zone: permanent pool to extended detention elevation or 5-year storm. - Lowland Zone: extended detention elevation to the regional storm or based on vegetation community present. - Upland Zone: above the regional storm elevation.
+- Deep Water Zone: water depth 0.5 m to 2 m below surface. - Aquatic Zone: depth from 0.5 m to the normal water level. - Flood/Shoreline Zone depth from normal water level to 5-year storm. - Lowland Zone: depth from the 5-year storm to the Regional / 100 year storm level or based on vegetation community present or suitability.